 - 7.1 The forecast position for the General Fund Reserve is shown in Table 5.
-This position is based on a prudent forecast for the return from the business rates pool 2023/24 and 2024/25 based on levels received in earlier years.
+This position is based on £300k of the total £525k forecast return from the business rates pool for 2022/23 being transferred to the reserve, (the remainder will go into the NNDR equalisation reserve) and a prudent forecast for the return from the business rates pool for 2023/24 and 2024/25, based on levels received in earlier years.
 The amount actually received will be impacted on by the Business Rates performance of all Leicestershire authorities, it is very volatile and hard to predict. - 7.2 There will be one-off redundancy costs associated with Service Transformation, these will be met from capital receipts where appropriate under the flexible use of capital receipts policy but otherwise will be met from the General Fund Reserve.
 It is not possible to accurately forecast the impact of this on the reserve at this time.
-All Service Transformation will be evaluated to deliver an overall invest to save position.
+All Service Transformation will be evaluated to deliver an overall invest to save position. - 7.3 Please note the Opening balance as at 1 April 2023 has been amended by £206k verbally reported to PFD on the 6th February.
+This is to account for a repayment of duplicated income received by the Council.